CiscoDevNet/terraform-provider-meraki/README.md

 The Meraki provider provides resources to interact with a Cisco Meraki Dashboard.
 It communicates with Meraki Dashboard via the REST API.

+Please note that this Terraform provider is developed and maintained by a dedicated community of contributors.
+It is not directly supported by Cisco.
+While we strive to ensure the provider is robust and reliable, its development relies on community contributions and engagement.

+There is another Terraform Provider for Meraki developed and supported by Cisco, which is available [here](https://registry.terraform.io/providers/cisco-open/meraki).

 All resources and data sources have been tested with the following API releases.

 | API | Version |